ConstantRobotics-Ltd/PanTilt/README.md

     TILT_MOTOR_SPEED,
     /// Status defining if the pan-tilt device is connected.
     IS_CONNECTED,
-    /// Status defining if the pan-tilt device is initialized.
+    /// Status defining if the pan-tilt device is initialized (open).
-    IS_INITIALIZED,
+    IS_OPEN,
-    /// Camera custom param.
+    /// Custom param.
 Value depends on implementation.
     CUSTOM_1,
-    /// Camera custom param.
+    /// Custom param.
 Value depends on implementation.
     CUSTOM_2,
-    /// Camera custom param.
+    /// Custom param.
 Value depends on implementation.
     CUSTOM_3
 };
+}
+}
 ```

 **Table 3** - Params description.